dpauld/node-express-js/02-expressjs-tutorial/README.md

    Here we have 2 middleware functions for the same path.
 But you always gonna get the response from the first one.
 Because that is mounted first in the middleware stack and res.send will end the cycle.

-   But what if we always do not want the “Hello World !!!!” response back.
-For some conditions we may want the "Hello Planet !!!!" response.
+   But what if we always do not want the `"Hello World !!!!"` response back.
+For some conditions we may want the `"Hello Planet !!!!"` response.
 Let’s modify the above code and see what happens.

-   Example 2:
+Consider `Example 2`,

    ```javascript
    app.get('/hello', function (req, res, next) {